 Of important note, Busby is also a town of artists.
 Busby has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Busby’s character.

-As is often the case in a small town, Busby doesn't have a public transportation system that people use for their commute.
+Busby is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Busby in 2022 was $15,820, which is low income relative to Montana and the nation.
 This equates to an annual income of $63,280 for a family of four.
 However, Busby contains both very wealthy and poor people as well.